 Other nearby shops and stores include:

-One thing that gets your attention as you’re driving through Seaside is all of the food trucks right along the highway at Central Square!
+One thing that gets your attention as you’re driving through Seaside, Florida is all of the food trucks right along the highway at Central Square!

 From gyros to bbq to hot dogs to shaved ice to grilled cheese, these airstream trailers have the foods that you’re looking for!
 Most of the food trucks serve drinks or beer, too.

-Grab a bite to eat and have a little picnic in the grass at town square.
+Grab a bite to eat and have a little picnic on the grass at the town square.
 There is plenty of space here to hang out and eat your food.
 Or you can walk across the street towards the beach to find more seating.

 Just across the street, there are several more restaurants and bars right along the waterfront!
 Cocina Cubana has Cuban food and bowls.